2019W MEDICAL GENETICS COURSES

 - Students lacking the statistics (biometrics) requirement may be required to make up this deficiency during their first year in addition to the required graduate course load.

 - Incoming MSc and PhD students must complete courses during the first two terms of their program.
-Students required to take additional courses after their first year (including auditing a course) must receive permission from their Supervisor, the Advisory Committee, and the Graduate Advisor.
+Students required to take additional courses after their first year (including auditing a course) must receive permission from their Supervisor, the Supervisory Committee, and the Medical Genetics Graduate Advisor.

 - Students must consult with their research supervisor prior to registering in elective courses.

-- Students register for elective courses through the Student Service Centre at ssc.adm.ubc.ca.
+- Students register for elective courses through the Student Service Centre (SSC).

 - If MEDG 419 and 420 are full, a few extra seats may be added for Medical Genetics graduate students on request.